 Try something new!
 Make cricket cookies and learn about using insects as a sustainable protein source.
-While cookies bake, discuss our aversion to and benefits of eating insects.
+While cookies bake, students will discuss the aversion to and benefits of eating insects.
+This class must be taught by a camp instructor.
+There is an added fee for the crickets and cookie supplies.